albertomontesanto/albertomontesanto.github.io/content/courses/psc1001/week1.md

 ## Content

-In **module 1.1**, we will be discussing an overview of comparative politics.
-First, we will talk about some of the most important theoretical perspectives in the discipline, emphasizing the role of institutions in politics.
-Second, we will discuss the important elements of an explanation in political science: independent variables, dependent variables and causal mechanisms.
-You will complete a causal diagram exercise with a partner to practice this concept.Third, we’ll talk about the difference between correlation and causation, or in other words how variables are sometimes related to one another through a causal relationship whereas at other times the relationship between two variables is purely spurious.
+In **module 1.1**, we will be discussing an overview of Quantitative Genetics.
+First, we will talk about some of the most important theoretical

 In **module 1.2**, we will be discussing the comparative method.
 In this module we’ll be looking at the role of hypotheses in comparative politics and how they can be tested using a handful of simple methodological tools that harness variation in independent and dependent variables across country or regional cases.